Skip to Main Content

 Lateral Cantizal is located at Calle Kálamos 19, 28232 Las Rozas de Madrid.
 Las Rozas is accessible from central Madrid via the Cercanías C-10 line to Las Rozas station or by car along the A-6, approximately 20 kilometres northwest of the city centre.
 The restaurant sits in a quieter residential part of the municipality rather than the commercial zone, so navigating by address rather than landmark is advisable.

-Reservation policy and booking method are not confirmed in our current records.
+Reservations are recommended.
 For restaurants in this neighbourhood category across suburban Madrid, booking ahead by phone or in person remains standard practice, particularly for weekend midday service, which is the busiest window for Spanish family dining culture.
 Arriving without a booking on a Saturday afternoon carries meaningful risk at restaurants where regulars hold a significant share of covers.

 What It’s Closest To